 Skip to content

-Home » About us » Community Wealth Building » Community Benefits Gateway
+Home » About us » Community Wealth Building » Community Benefit Gateway

-As part of NHS Ayrshire & Arran Community Wealth Building programme we are working to promote the NHS Scotland Community Benefits Gateway.
+As part of NHS Ayrshire & Arran Community Wealth Building programme we are working to promote the NHS Scotland Community Benefit Gateway (CBG).

-We are asking all community groups, third sector organisations, associations and charities within Ayrshire who would like to request support to register a community need on the NHS Scotland Community Benefits gateway.
+We are asking all community groups, third sector organisations, associations and charities within Ayrshire who would like to request support to register a community need on the NHS Scotland Community Benefit Gateway.

-What is the NHS Scotland Community Benefits Gateway?
+What is the NHS Scotland Community Benefit Gateway?

-The Community Benefits Gateway is an online platform that connects NHSScotland (NHSS) suppliers with
+The Community Benefit Gateway is an online platform that connects NHSScotland (NHSS) suppliers with

 third-sector organisations, representing the needs of local communities.